Turk645/Xenoblade-Switch-Model-Importer-Noesis/README.md

 # Recent Changes
+* Small update to the lod handling to make it more accurate
+* Minor tweak to image code to fix a few images exporting wrong
+____
 * Vertex colors no long preview over the mesh but will still be exported
 * Some texture mirroring support was added DE mesh preview.
 It's not 100% accurate in detection but the meshes look a lot better than before
 * Material color is now read